-The inclusion of externalities that are "both attributable to and incurred by" SA Water in the Transparency Statement is compliant with the CoAG Principles.
+The inclusion of externalities that are "both attributable to and incurred by" SA Water in the Transparency Statement is compliant with the 1994 CoAG pricing principles.

-The Commission recognises that the Cabinet submission included information about externalities in their consideration of water and wastewater prices.
+The Commission recognises that the Cabinet submission included information about externalities and their incorporation into water and wastewater prices.